 Proposal Would be Put Before Voters in General Election

-(TRENTON) – Legislation sponsored by Assembly Democrats Dan Benson, John Burzichelli and Pamela Lampitt to make a significant investment in career and technical education programs offered by the state’s county vocational school districts and county colleges, as well as school security upgrades for K-12 schools was approved Monday by the Assembly Budget Committee.
+(TRENTON) – Legislation sponsored by Assembly Democrats Dan Benson, John Burzichelli and Pamela Lampitt to make a significant investment in career and technical education programs offered by the state’s county vocational school districts and county colleges, as well as school security and water infrastructure upgrades was approved Thursday by the General Assembly.

 In 2017, the county vocational school districts in the state were unable to meet the needs of 17,000 students who sought enrollment, but could not be accepted due to a lack of facilities.

 The county vocational school districts were only able to accommodate 41.5 percent of applicants, and on a statewide average there were 2.3 applicants for every available seat.

 “The economic viability and competitiveness of New Jersey is inextricably linked to the strengths and skills of the state’s current and future workforce,” said Benson (D-Mercer/Middlesex).
 “Making the necessary investments in career and technical education programs will help us maintain current and attract new high-demand industries that are the engine of economic growth.”